Your day at IHÅ - Århus Idrætshøjskole

 When you hear the word, ‘duties’, it can well be a little discouraging at first, but it is not as bad as you might imagine.
 At IHÅ, you are part of a fellowship, and you contribute towards making the fellowship function.
 You are a part of a team, and together with your team comrades you have a number of chores that you must carry out in the weeks when it is your turn.
 There are kitchen chores, cleaning up and cleaning chores, and every team will also take turns to be hosts for a week and lead various activities.
 The various chores are all delegated on the principle that they will not take up your free time –they are always easy tasks that you can carry out within a reasonable length of time and which do not crave all of your energy.
 During your residency, you and your roomie are also responsible for keeping your room clean and tidy, but we make it easy for you.
 You are given all of the cleaning materials that you need, and there are fresh bedclothes for you every fourteen days.
 You can, by the way, wash your dirty training clothes whenever you wish in the washing cellar.

-LOTS OF ROOM FOR FREE TIME
+LOTS OF ROOM FOR FREE TIME AND BREAKS

 Free time at IHÅ is your own.
 There is lots of it, but before you know it, it is filled up with all kinds of exciting activities.
 Perhaps you are helping to arrange a themed party, or you are practicing with your band before the next Live Café.